 Hit in the Rear on the Highway

 The plaintiff driver while stopped on the highway was struck in the rear by the defendant motor vehicle driver in Queens, New York.
-BBNR made a motion asking the court to determine that the defendant was at fault as a matter of law.
+BBNR auto accident attorneys made a motion asking the court to determine that the defendant was at fault as a matter of law.
 The judge granted our motion and the only issue left for a jury to decide was how much money to award.
 The case settled shortly after winning this decision.

 DARCI J. KOEHL V. JOSEPH R. ROMANO

 Upon the foregoing papers it is ordered that plaintiff’s motion for an order granting summary judgment in their favor on the issue of liability against defendants pursuant to CPLR 3212 on the ground that there are no triable issues of fact and that, as a matter, of law, the plaintiff is entitled to such judgment is granted, for the following reasons:

 The action arises out of an automobile accident that occurred on May 20, 2011, at interstate 495 near Exit 49N, Huntington, New York, in Suffolk County.
 Thereafter, the plaintiff commenced the instant action to recover for personal injuries sustained.